-As general editor of Village Voices, I have decided to call a one-week moratorium of our blog posts and decide meanwhile whether to continue this daily feature.
-If anyone in the audience wants to contribute their two cents’ worth to that discussion, please email me at email@example.com.
+As general editor of Village Voices, I have decided to call a moratorium of our blog posts and decide meanwhile whether to continue this daily feature.
+If anyone in the audience wants to contribute their two cents’ worth to that discussion, please email me at firstname.lastname@example.org.

 One of my tech people’s in the middle of Iowa, where the power’s been provided by generators for a couple of weeks now.
 Another’s in Austin.
 A third radio-tech dude’s in Wisconsin.
 Our server is outside Phoenix.